MicrosoftDocs/visualstudio-docs/docs/install/import-export-configuration.md

 1. Make sure you've got the workloads and components that you want, and then choose **Export**.

-### Import a configuration
+## Import a configuration

+When you're ready to import an installation configuration file

 1. Open the Visual Studio Installer.

 1. Choose the **More** button, and then select **Import configuration**.

-1. Browse to or type the location where of .vconfig file that you want to import, and then choose **Review details**.
+1. Locate the .vconfig file that you want to import, and then choose **Review details**.

 1. Make sure you've got the workloads and components that you want, and then choose **Close**.

 ::: moniker range="vs-2019"

-### Automatically install missing components
+## Automatically install missing components

-When you save a .vsconfig file to your solution root directory and then open a solution, Visual Studio will automatically detect which components are missing and prompt you to install them.
+When you save a .vsconfig file to your solution root directory and then open a solution, Visual Studio automatically detects which components are missing and prompts you to install them.

 ![Solution Explorer suggests additional components](../install/media/vs-2019/solution-explorer-config-file.png)